GSA/digitalgov.gov/content/news/2022/05/2022-05-23-10-tips-to-create-maintain-and-present-non-english-digital-content-a-q-a-with-michael-mule.md

 ---

 The 10 questions below were curated from attendees of the webinar, [Language Connections: Tips to Create, Maintain, and Present Non-English Digital Content](https://digital.gov/event/2022/02/24/language-connections-tips-to-create-maintain-and-present-non-english-digital-content/).
-This event was hosted by the [Multilingual Community of Practice](https://digital.gov/communities/multilingual/) and Digital.gov on February 24, 2021.
+This event was hosted by Digital.gov's [Multilingual Community of Practice](https://digital.gov/communities/multilingual/) and [Web Managers Community of Practice](https://digital.gov/communities/web-content-managers/) on February 24, 2021.
 Questions were moderated by the Multilingual Community co-lead, Laura Godfrey, of the U.S. General Services Administration (GSA), and answered by Michael Mulé, Attorney Advisor, of the Department of Justice (DOJ).

 ## Question 1: We avoid using automatic translation services, but our translation team is small and contracting with translation providers gets expensive.
 What process should we use to translate website content?